 She is part of the Executive Steering Committee of the International Computer Application and Quantitative Methods in Archaeology (CAA) association and its Publication Officer.
 She has organised the CAA2013 Perth 'Across space and time' Conference and co-organised the 2016 IKUWA 6 Congress.

-Since 2009, he is back at Vrije Universiteit Amsterdam as a post-doctoral researcher, working on predictive modelling, GIS analysis and simulation-based modelling.
-His current project, 'Finding the limits of the limes' (http://limeslimits.wordpress.com/) aims to apply spatial dynamical modelling to reconstruct and understand the development of the cultural landscape in the Dutch part of the Roman frontier zone.
+Since 2009, he is back at Vrije Universiteit Amsterdam working on predictive modelling, GIS analysis and simulation-based modelling.
+His project 'Finding the limits of the limes' (http://limeslimits.wordpress.com/) aimed to apply spatial dynamical modelling to reconstruct and understand the development of the cultural landscape in the Dutch part of the Roman frontier zone.

 From 2011-2016, dr. Verhagen was Publication Officer of CAA.
 In this capacity, he has been responsible for the publication of the proceedings of the annual international CAA conference, and preparing for the launch of the Journal of Computer Applications in Archaeology.